• Home

 No Dollhouse Needed

-A certain percentage of miniature hobbyist have abandoned the confines of the dollhouse and said a resounding "No!" to the more traditional styles.
+A certain percentage of miniature hobbyists have abandoned the confines of the dollhouse and said a resounding "No!" to the more traditional styles.
 In today's world of miniature artisans anything goes.
-Many hobbyists have taken the general idea of using to-scale design to determine full-size production and stopped at the to-scale point of creating as their artist endeavor.
 A few examples are found below -- such as a miniature funeral home, a camper, and a miniature midway game booth.
-There are also derelict miniatures being created, which are just as fascinating as "perfect" miniature scenes such as the abandoned greenhouse and flooded damaged room below.
-Artist have also expanded what's being used to create a vignette, a room box, or even an entire house.
-Teacups have been turned into everything from homes to ponds complete with wildlife.
-Bird cages house fairies and ostrich eggs have become tiny rooms.
+There are also derelict miniatures being created, which are just as fascinating as "perfect" miniature scenes such as the abandoned greenhouse and flood damaged room below.
+Artists have also expanded what's being used to create a vignette, a room box, or even an entire house.
+Teacups have been turned into everything from homes to ponds complete with wildlife, bird cages house fairies, and ostrich eggs have become tiny rooms.
 Today's miniature artists are definitely embracing the idea of "Not Your Mother's Dollhouse."

 Your Cookie Settings